 - Many small experiments over a few large bets

-Some of the key benefits of agile marketing is that it allows marketers and companies to:
+Some of the key benefits of agile marketing are that it allows marketers and companies to:

 - Respond quickly to changes in the market or with competitors or your product.